gameinstance/lib-arduino/README.md

 1. NTC Thermistor
 2. LCD Nokia 5110
 3. SerialCommand
-Needs to be implemented, not instantiated, as per the following example:
+Needs to be implemented, not instantiated, as per the following example:<br />

 //------------------------
 #include <SerialCommand.h>